Time to drop your BANT sales process? Break down of other sales methodologies

-Only 10 percent of organizations use the traditional BANT qualification criteria and are now turning to other sales methods.
+Only 10 percent of organizations use the traditional BANT sales process to qualify leads and are now turning to other sales methods.

-But why are they moving away from BANT when it was arguably the most common way to sell?
+But why are they moving away from the BANT sales process when it was arguably the most common way to sell?

 It’s possible that it’s simply outdated.
 IBM introduced BANT in the 1960’s as a way to standardize the qualification process, and it became a tried-and-true sales method that reps latched onto for years.